 Priority Action Progress Status Support and promote volunteering through the Council volunteer program, Greater Dandenong Volunteer Resource Service and community groups Continue to support, train and recognise Council volunteers through regular training and recognition events Council Volunteers were provided with relevant training, recognition and support through the year.
 New strategies were implemented to achieve this due to COVID-19 restrictions which resulted in retaining volunteer numbers and service standards.
 Two recognition vents were held through the year.
 A fortnightly Enews was established to support, inform and connect volunteers and new safe volunteering opportunities were sourced.
-Karma Knitters provided over 410 knitted items which were donated to Cornerstone, CoCO social enter prise and D2Child as well as some Meals on Wheels clients.
-Increase opportunities for volunteering within Council programs Volunteers continue to stay committed to Council programs.
-Though most roles were suspended for half of the year new volunteering opportunities were sourced and offered ie Online Book Club, Karma Knitters, Conduct Material Ald Surveys, sasisting Community Care with QR Code sign in at Senior Clubs and Sustainability Festival.
+Karma Knitters provided over 410 knitted items which were donated to Cornerstone, CoCO social enterprise and OzChild as well as some Meals on Wheels clients.
+Increase opportunities for volunteering within Council programs Volunteers continue to stay committed to Council programs .
+Though most roles were suspended for half of the year new volunteering opportunities were sourced and offered ie Online Book Club, Karma Knitters, Conduct Material Aid Surveys, assisting Community Care with QR Code sign in at Senior Clubs and Sustainability Festival.
 New roles with Sports and Leisure, Parks and Gardens and Community Care are being considered for the future.
 All Volunteer position descriptions have been updated.
 The Volunteer been reviewed and updated.
-The Volunteer been reviewed and user-friendly webpage for those ereking information on volunteering.
+The Volunteer been reviewed and user-friendly webpage for those informative and user-friendly webpage for those seking information on volunteering.